alex-kolmakov/divelog-autoreport/README.md

 ### Acknowledgements
-Acknowledgement to #DataTalksClub for mentoring us through the Data Engineering Zoom Camp over the last 10 weeks.
-It has been a privilege to take part in the Spring '24 Cohort, go and check them out!
+Acknowledgement to #DataTalksClub for mentoring us through the MLops Engineering Zoom Camp over the last 10 weeks.
+It has been a privilege to take part in the  2024 Cohort, go and check them out!

 ![image](https://github.com/alex-kolmakov/divesite-species-analytics/assets/3127175/d6504180-31a9-4cb7-8cd0-26cd2d0a12ad)